 - Dust clearance testing may be performed to check the effectiveness of the cleaning efforts.
 Clearance is an option under the EPA Renovation, Repair, and Painting Rule and is required by the HUD Rule in many cases. - Dust clearance testing is performed to check the effectiveness of cleaning efforts. - In some cases, dust clearance testing may be required as part of "clearance" (a regulation-defined process to ensure that a work area is not contaminated with leaded dust after work is completed).
 Cleaning verification need not be performed if dust clearance testing is required at the conclusion of a renovation.
 In such cases, dust clearance testing may only be performed by a Certified Lead Inspector, Risk Assessor, or Dust Sampling Technician.
 The Certified Renovation Firm is required to re-clean the work area until dust-lead levels in the work area meet the clearance standards.
 Some state, local, and tribal laws may require a clearance examination following renovation and remodeling work, to levels that differ from the Federal clearance standards.
-The selection of a CV or a clearance examination will be based on regulatory requirements or the renovation contract. - The EPA is not imposing additional clearance requirements that contractors obtain lead-dust testing and laboratory analysis of the results for renovation jobs.
+The selection of a CV or a clearance examination will be based on regulatory requirements or the renovation contract.

-Clearance is required in many pre-1978 properties receiving Federal housing assistance.
+Clearance is required by HUD's Lead-Safe Housing Rule in many pre-1978 properties receiving Federal housing assistance.
 The clearance examination may be scheduled by the agency administering the assistance.
 A clearance examination is performed by a trained person independent of the renovation firm performing the work.
 Ask your client or contact the agency administering the assistance to the property to find out if a clearance examination is required at the end of the job and to find out who will schedule it.
 Remember, if the property fails clearance, the unit must be re-cleaned and another clearance examination performed.
 Sometimes the cost of re-cleaning and the additional clearance examination will be the responsibility of the contractor.
 Cleaning well the first time will saves both time and money.